yakamochi23/FairMOT_OF/README.md

 ## 1. Overview

 Traditional Multi-Object Tracking (MOT) methods perform well on videos from static cameras.
-However, in videos captured by Unmanned Aerial Vehicles (UAVs), the camera moves freely in 3D space.
+However, in videos captured by Unmanned Aerial Vehicles (UAV), the camera moves freely in 3D space.
 This causes significant changes in object appearance and complicates their motion paths, leading to a notable decline in tracking performance for conventional MOT methods.

 This project addresses this issue by proposing a position correction algorithm that uses Optical Flow.
 The key idea is to: